lyonguico/lyonguico/README.md

 - 👋 Hi, I’m @lyonguico
-- 👀 I’m interested in music, sports, and financial markets
+- 👀 I’m interested in music, sports, data sciences, and financial markets
 - 🌱 I’m currently learning data science
 - 📫 You can send an e-mail to my gmail account for future collaborations: guicolyon@gmail.com